opengeospatial/ets-wfs20/README.md

 "GML application schemas defining features and feature collections" (ISO 19136, A.1.4).
 * Data are available for at least one feature type advertised in the capabilities document.
+* The service capabilities description contains all required elements in accord with the "Simple WFS" conformance class.

 Visit the [project documentation website](http://opengeospatial.github.io/ets-wfs20/) for more information, including the API documentation.